 Across the snow-covered grassy area, one squirrel saw all the action, and not wanting to miss out on it, stood up for a better look.

 He apparently liked what he saw (not necessarily me of course, but that bag of peanuts sure was a draw), so I shook the bag and said “c’mon over here and get some” so he scampered over right away.
 Really – like you needed an invitation?

 The third time I stopped for a peanut-induced feeding frenzy, I had four squirrels close by waiting for handouts.
 I decided this was a good photo opportunity, so I dropped a load of peanuts.
 However, trying to get all four squirrels in the picture without one scurrying away to bury the peanut or take it “to go” was impossible.
 So I settled for two squirrels in the photo.

 This little guy stepped away from the maddening crowd and climbed into this short tree, where he chomped on his peanut.

-I was taking that close-up shot of him, when Todd, the weekend jogger, came by.
+I was taking that close-up shot of Parker, when Todd, the weekend jogger, came by.
 He said “if you’re taking photos, how about that big heron in the old dead tree over there?”
 He pointed and my eyes could just not hone in that heron within all the dead wood in the old tree across the Creek.
 Then I saw him, nearly camouflaged by the weathered branches.
 Can you see him?

 I excused myself and left the trail, saying I had to get closer and hopefully I didn’t slide into the Creek in doing so.
 This is about as close as I dared to go as I stood on the cement landing.
 I’m sure that heron saw me coming down the trail, so he flew up into that tree.
 If there was a thought bubble over his head, it read “I’ll fix her – she always wants a close-up picture, distracting me while I’m trying to find my breakfast!”